ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 | Terminal Password  | hadoop  | hadoop  | {password-of-azure}  |

 > Note: **Host Name** values are unique for VMware & Azure Sandbox compared to the table.
-For VMware and VirtualBox, **Host Name** is located on the Welcome screen.
+For VMware and VirtualBox, **Host Name** is located on the Sandbox Welcome screen.
 For Azure, **Host Name** is located under **Public IP Address** on the Sandbox Dashboard.
 For Azure users, you created the terminal **username** and **password** while deploying the Sandbox on Azure.
 For VMware and VirtualBox users, you change the terminal password after first login.

 If it is your first time using the Sandbox VM, you might be prompted to change the default 'hadoop' password.
 Run the following command and provide a stronger password: